markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] Use Google Cloud Directory Sync (GCDS) to synchronize users into Cloud Identity.
 - [ ] Use the cloud Identity APIs and write a script to synchronize users to Cloud Identity.
-- [ ] E port users from Active Directory as a CSV and import them to Cloud Identity via the Admin Console.
+- [ ] Export users from Active Directory as a CSV and import them to Cloud Identity via the Admin Console.
 - [ ] Ask each employee to create a Google account using self signup.
 Require that each employee use their company email address and password.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have successfully created a development environment in a project for an application.
 This application uses Compute Engine and Cloud SQL.
 Now you need to create a production environment for this application.
-The security team has forbidden the e istence of network routes between these 2 environments and has asked you to follow Google-recommended practices.
+The security team has forbidden the existence of network routes between these 2 environments and has asked you to follow Google-recommended practices.
 What should you do?

 - [ ] Create a new project, enable the Compute Engine and Cloud SQL APIs in that project, and replicate the setup you have created in the development environment.
-- [ ] Create a new production subnet in the e isting VPC and a new production Cloud SQL instance in your e isting project, and deploy your application using those resources.
+- [ ] Create a new production subnet in the existing VPC and a new production Cloud SQL instance in your existing project, and deploy your application using those resources.
-- [ ] Create a new project, modify your e isting VPC to be a Shared VPC, share that VPC with your new project, and replicate the setup you have in the development environment in that new project in the Shared VP.
+- [ ] Create a new project, modify your existing VPC to be a Shared VPC, share that VPC with your new project, and replicate the setup you have in the development environment in that new project in the Shared VP.
-- [ ] Ask the security team to grant you the Project Editor role in an e isting production project used by another division of your company.
+- [ ] Ask the security team to grant you the Project Editor role in an existing production project used by another division of your company.
 Once they grant you that role, replicate the setup you have in the development environment in that project.

 **[⬆ Back to Top](#table-of-contents)**

-### Your management has asked an e ternal auditor to review all the resources in a specific project.
+### Your management has asked an external auditor to review all the resources in a specific project.
 The security team has enabled the Organization Policy called Domain Restricted Sharing on the organization node by specifying only your Cloud Identity domain.
 You want the auditor to only be able to view, but not modify, the resources in that project.
 What should you do?

 - [ ] Ask the auditor for their Google account, and give them the Viewer role on the project.
 - [ ] Ask the auditor for their Google account, and give them the Security Reviewer role on the project.